 - Adds Extra Shine: Normalized levels of folic acid are associated with well distributed nutrients throughout the body.
-As a result, a healthy head of hair has the tendency to appear shinier.
+A healthy head of hair might appear shinier and stronger.

 How to Use Folic Acid for Hair Growth

-- Take a daily vitamin: Folic acid is usually found in the form of water-soluble multi-vitamins.
-Your daily dose of folate can be found in B Complex vitamins, Prenatal vitamins, and other Multi-vitamins.
+- Take a daily vitamin: "When taking internally, it is known to help with hair growth," says King.
+"There is not data on topical application."
+Supplemental folic acid is usually found in the form of water-soluble multi-vitamins.
+Your daily dose of folate can be found in B complex vitamins, prenatal vitamins, and other multi-vitamins.

 - Eat Foods Rich With Folic Acid: "Folic acid can be found at high levels in green leafy vegetables like spinach as well as beans, peas, and broccoli," says Zeichner.